hidayatarg/Office.netCore.modular/readme.md

 ### Best Practices
 Try catch are not used in controller there will be a middleware class to catch the exceptions.

+#### Action Filters
+We can change the the codes in the request pipline using filters.
+In the insert methods we expect the data to arrive for that we used if block to check if the incoming data is valid or not.

+services.Configure<ApiBehaviorOptions>

+we will change the behavior of the API and Return custom Errors.